Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-M5-Tophat/Readme.md

 ## Notes
 - The Fabreeko kit comes with slightly smaller heat set inserts measuring 7.5mm in diameter instead of 8mm.
 If you are using these inserts then print the corner parts (tophat_lid_structure_a_fabreeko_x4_rev1) in the <i>STLs/for_frabreeko_heat_set/</i> folder instead.
 - These parts are not compensated for material shrinkage.
-Please scale your parts in x and y to account for any material shrinkage or else the top panel holes may not line up corretly.
-A 0.5-1.0% shrinkage will cause the corner bolt holes (which are seperated by 280mm) to be off by 1.4-2.8mm.
+Please scale your parts in x and y to account for any material shrinkage or else the top panel holes may not line up correctly.
+A 0.5-1.0% shrinkage will cause the corner bolt holes (which are separated by 280mm) to be off by 1.4-2.8mm.

 ## Images
 Cross-section of assembled tophat